 A few small sewing tools will be handy.
 Most sewers have at least some of these tools—they’re pretty much standard in any sewing room.

 Sewing scissors are important for any sewing.
 DO NOT use yours for anything but cutting fabric or thread!
 And make sure your family knows to leave them along too - too many times, hubby grabs your best sewing shear to cut out paper or something else.
 Using them on paper will dull them.
 If you need to hide them - well, ya gotta do, what ya gotta do...

 Click to learn all about Sewing Scissors -->

 Marking Equipment is another sewing essential.
-You can transfer simple markings, such as matching points (usually shown with diamonds or circles) by eight-inch snips in the seam allowance--but on small seams, snips might weaken the seams!
+You can transfer simple markings, such as matching points (usually shown with diamonds or circles) by eight-inch snips in the seam allowance--but on small seams, snips might weaken the seams so be very careful!

-Seam ripper: Everybody makes mistakes!
-I find using a razor too scary—it’s too easy to slice into your fabric... :-o Clover makes a good seam ripper with a sturdy handle and there are many other nice brands available.
+Seam ripper: Everybody makes mistakes...
+I find using a razor too scary—it’s too easy to slice into your fabric...
+Clover makes a good seam ripper with a sturdy handle and there are many other nice brands available.
 You should keep one with your sewing machine and in your sewing basket too.
 Mistakes may be inevitable but a good seam ripper will make them easy to fix.

 Basting thread: Basting thread is not as “hard” or stiff as regular sewing thread.
 Also, it has no coatings on it, and it’s usually thinner than standard size sewing thread.
 I got a large tube of it at a quilting shop—another handy item used by quilters that works well for sewing doll clothes.
 It is also a mainstay in tailoring, so you can also get it through tailoring supply places, usually on the internet.
 It comes in buff colour only.

 Seam gauge: A small 6-inch ruler with a sliding marker—you can slide the plastic or metal marker up and down the ruler to keep your place at any measurement you want.
 I find it useful for marking hems, but it can also be used for marking or for gauging seams for hand sewing.